jschrempp/LoRa_experiments/README.md

 The purpose of the tests documented in this repository is to explore the RYLR998 module capabilities in two respects:

-- Long range operation:  the ability of the module to successfully commmunicate from an outdoor location some distance frorm a house into a receiver located inside of the house.
+- Long range operation:  the ability of the module to successfully commmunicate from an outdoor location some distance from a house into a receiver located inside of the house.

 - Low power operation:  the ability of the module to be powered down when not needed to transmit a short message, in support